awesome-llama/procedural-sandbox/README.md

 This project intends on:

-- Exploring ways to generate source textures for future Scratch games, especially 3D.
+- Exploring ways to generate source textures for future Scratch games, especially 3D games like *[The Mast](https://scratch.mit.edu/projects/861541218/)*.
 - Testing goboscript, which is a programming language that compiles to Scratch.
 - Further developing user interface handling for Scratch projects.
 - Experimenting with exporting to different file formats such as [TextImage](https://github.com/awesome-llama/TextImage) and generation of [data URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data) for a way to download these files.